ffuf/ffuf/README.md

       - Erroring connections will be retried once
       - Error counter in status bar
       - New CLI flags: -se (stop on spurious errors) and -sa (stop on all errors, implies -se and -sf)
+      - New CLI flags: -e to provide a list of extensions to add to wordlist entries, and -D to provide DirSearch wordlist format compatibility.
 - v0.8
    - New
       - New CLI flag to write output to a file in JSON format